Chair, Department of Athletic Training

 Dr. Henning is an award winning athletic training educator.
 She was named the 2007 Educator of the Year by the North Carolina Athletic Trainers’ Association, earned the Gail Hennis Teaching Excellence Award for Graduate Faculty at UNCG in 2008, and was inducted into the inaugural class of the Athletic Training Hall of Fame at Catawba College in February 2011.
 Her students have achieved unprecedented success on the national Board of Certification (BOC) examination for athletic trainers with scores consistently above the national average.
 In addition her students have completed highly coveted internships in the NFL, NHL, and minor league baseball and have gained admission into the top post-professional master’s degree programs in the country.

 Dr. Henning is a very active member of the National Athletic Trainers’ Association (NATA) where she serves in several leadership positions.
-She is the current Chair of the NATA Professional Education Committee which was responsible for developing the 4th and 5th editions of the Athletic Training Education Competencies that serve as the curriculum blueprint required in all accredited athletic training education programs.
+She co-chaired the national task force that examined the appropriate degree for professional education that ultimately led to the decision for the profession of athletic training to change the degree requirement to the graduate level.
+She served on the Professional Education Committee for 11 years including a 4 year term as Chair.
+She currently serves on the Executive Committee for Education and has been intimately involved in the development of the last 3 versions of the educational content standards/competencies that serve as the curriculum blueprint required in all accredited athletic training education programs.
 Dr. Henning served as the project team leader for the NATA Clinical Instructor Educator Seminar series designed to train clinical instructors across the country in principles of student assessment, clinical mentoring and supervision.
 In addition she has served as an accreditation site visitor for the Commission on Accreditation of Athletic Training Education (CAATE).
-In addition she is the immediate past-chair of the NATA Athletic Training Educators’ Conference subcommittee where she coordinated the 2011 national conference in Washington, DC dedicated to evidence-based clinical practice.
+In addition she chaired the NATA Athletic Training Educators’ Conference subcommittee where she coordinated the 2011 national conference in Washington, DC dedicated to evidence-based clinical practice.